katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ```
 </details>
+&nbsp;

+- To get the content of PDF file as plain text, use the following keywords:

 <details><summary> getTextFromPage keyword </summary>

 ### Description

-To get the content of a specific PDF page as plain text.
+This keyword gets the content of a specific PDF page as plain text.
 ### Parameter

 <table width="854">